-Rule 2520(f)(11)(G)(i) is a new provision that will permit money market mutual funds as defined in Rule 2a-7 under the ICA to be used for satisfying margin requirements for securities transactions, provided that the requirements of Rule $404(b)^{14}$ under the Act and Rule $41.46(b)(2)^{15}$ under the CEA are satisfied.
+NASD Rule 2520(f)(11)(G)(i) is a new proposed provision that would permit money market mutual funds as defined in Rule 2a-7 under the Investment Company Act of 1940 to be used for satisfying margin requirements for securities transactions, provided that the requirements of Rule 404(b) 19 under the Act and Rule 41.46(b)(2) 20 under the CEA are satisfied.
 Presently, money market mutual funds may be used as collateral to satisfy margin requirements under Regulation T in a securities margin account.
-The amendments to Rule 2520 would now permit the use of such funds as collateral for SFCs as is required by the new SEC/CFTC Margin Regulations described above.
+The amendments to NASD Rule 2520 would now permit the use of such funds as collateral for SFCs as is required by the new SEC/CFTC Margin Regulations described above.